laravel/docs/facades.md

 	}

 We want to access the process() method with Payment::process().
 So, let's create a facade class.
+Be sure to provide a static method getFacadeAccessor() which returns a string with the name of the IoC binding.

 	use Illuminate\Support\Facades\Facade;